 On August 23, 2017, LDC filed its 2018 rate application seeking OEB's approval to finalize distribution rates and other charges for the period commencing on January 1, 2018 and ending on December 31, 2018.
-On December 14, 2017, the OEB issued a decision and rate order approving LDC's 2018 rates, with an effective date of January 1, 2018, and the disposition of certain deferral and variance accounts.
+On December 14, 2017, the OEB issued a decision finalizing LDC's 2018 rates and providing for other deferral and variance account dispositions.